STEVIE HUTCH (Keyboards and Backing Vocals) (Taken from the Monsters of Rock Biographies)

 Stevie toured the World with THE ANIMALS for over six years playing keyboards at more than 600 concerts as far afield as the USA, Australia, Japan, Far East, Middle East, Europe and the USSR, achieving the accolade of becoming the longest ever serving keyboard player for THE ANIMALS

-He can be heard performing on the widely acclaimed Animals CD 'House of The Rising Sun' as well as the very collectable CD 'Interesting Life'
+He can be heard performing on the widely acclaimed Animals CD 'House of The Rising Sun' as well as recording on the very collectable ANIMALS CD 'Interesting Life'

-Stevie was responsible for the current arrangement of The Animals massive hit song 'Please Don't Let Me Be Misunderstood'
+Stevie was responsible for the currently widely used arrangement of The Animals legendary hit song 'Please Don't Let Me Be Misunderstood'

-He has also featured in many videos with The Animals and also on many TV shows in the UK, Ireland, USA, Poland and Australia with the band
+He has also featured in many videos and TV shows with The Animals in the UK, Ireland, USA, Russia, Poland, Scandinavia, France ,Germany and Australia

 2001, he joined the NWOBHM Heavy Rock band FIST, where he can be heard on